|||

 "You're a smart little bear, aren't you?

-Teddy leveled her with a sober glare.
+Teddy leveled a sober stare at her.
 "Ya think?"

 He'd wanted to be known as Bob the Butcher, but got pegged with Bobby Boy instead.
 Never had anyone been so disappointed by a nickname.
 He complained about it, of course, whined, pleaded, cajoled, but he was Bobby Boy and there was no going back.